gowthvm/PC-Doctor/pc-doctor/README.md

 - Verify OpenRouter API key is correct
 - Check OpenRouter account has sufficient credits
 - Review API logs in OpenRouter dashboard
+- If using multiple keys, ensure at least one key is valid and has credits

 **Build errors:**
 - Clear `.next` folder: `rm -rf .next`